January 5, 2026

 Family Business Succession Alternative

 Intergenerational transfers have become a rarity.
 Many family businesses would prefer to remain independent, but younger family members increasingly forge their own career paths, and internal equity sales can carry significant tax burdens.
-Departing shareholders often need liquidity, so gifting isn’t always a solution.
+Departing shareholders often need liquidity, making gifting an impractical solution.

-The liquidity generated by an ESOP sale enables families to financially prepare for looming estate tax burdens without having to engage in the forced sale of a closely held business.
-As a result, this unique version of shared ownership enables businesses to stay in families, prepare for the future, and remain rooted in their communities.
+The liquidity generated by an ESOP sale enables families to prepare financially for looming estate tax burdens.
+As a result, this unique form of shared ownership can help these businesses avoid forced sales, remain in families, and prepare for the future.

 Facilitate a Management Buyout

 Willing and able management teams often don’t have the financial wherewithal to orchestrate shareholder buyouts.
 Cash is usually tight, and it’s challenging to raise transaction financing independently.
-Even in instances where a standard management buyout (MBO) is feasible, the unfavorable tax treatment on both sides of the deal can cloud a transaction.
+Even when a standard management buyout (MBO) is feasible, the unfavorable tax treatment on both sides of the deal can cloud the transaction.

 When leveraged ESOP-MBOs are structured, the sponsoring company can negotiate the creation of warrants alongside the sale of stock to an employee stock ownership trust.
 Like stock options, warrants are a form of synthetic equity that grants holders the right to purchase company shares for a specified period at a predetermined price.
 This strike price is typically low, as it reflects the business’s depressed valuation post-transaction.